Missionary Medical Plan Giving

 Medical Plan plate offerings

 All money given to the Medical Plan is used directly for Nazarene missionaries' health care and may count as 10 percent credit for your church.
 None of the money is used for administrative costs.
-Sometimes, not enough money comes in through the Missionary Medical Plan giving to pay for the health care costs of all Nazarene missionaries.
+Sometimes, not enough money comes in through the Missionary Medical Plan giving to pay the health care costs of Nazarene missionaries.
 When that happens, World Evangelism Fund monies pick up that slack.

 Note: For assistance in memorializing a loved one or recognizing a worthy person for distinguished service, contact your local or district NMI president.